meshcloud/tap-prometheus/README.md

 This tap emits a stream for every `metric` definition.

 * `query`: PromQL query, must be a range query
-* `aggregations`: The type of aggregation to run on the result, one of "max", "min", "avg"
+* `batch`: The maximum number of steps to move forward in the stream in one batch
-* `period`: The aggregation period to run on the result, only "day" is supported
-* `step`: metrics resolution as a [duration string](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-durations)
+* `step`: metrics resolution in seconds
 * `labels`: JSON Schema for labels returned by the query.
 You can set this to `{"type": "null"}` if your query does not return any labels.

+You can tune `batch` size to your prometheus instance and singer tap memory requirements.
+For typical setups it should be fine to fetch up to 10.000 data points per prometheus API query.

 Several source code parts copied from: